A Message from the Lady of the Sea

 This is the story of two individuals who despite sharing 25% of their genome lived in times that seem eons apart.
 She is standing in the biggest and most famous city square, which has received different names over the centuries.
 It is bordered by historic buildings.
 One of them is notable for tracing its history back to the pre-Islamic era, while another one, the red one, flaunts a plate noting that its construction dates back to the era before Christ—veritably before history itself started to be recorded.

 While history runs its course, Sara must wait.
 She is meeting a man who has promised to get her a joint.
 Over here, hash is a definite no-no for women.
 So are cigarettes in general.
 Smoking is strictly forbidden.
 Forty years ago, she used to hang out with friends and smoke in this same square.
 It was allowed back then.
 Furthermore, in front of where she is positioned right now, there used to be a pub called OEA, like the beer brand.
-However, that’s also ...Read more
+However, that’s ...Read more

 The Beauty and the Gazelle